Single-step Diffusion for Image Compression at Ultra-Low Bitrates

 \section{Introduction}

 Efficient image compression lies at the core of digital communication, storage, and multimedia applications, where minimizing data size while preserving visual quality is essential.
 Over the past decades, traditional compression algorithms such as JPEG~\cite{jpeg}, JPEG2000~\cite{jpeg2000}, and BPG~\cite{bpg} have been widely adopted, relying on hand-crafted transformations and statistical models to achieve compact representations.
-With the advent of neural networks, learned image codecs~\cite{ballelic} — those employing variational autoencoders (VAEs) — have been proposed, demonstrating high compression efficiency.
+With the advent of neural networks, learned image codecs~\cite{ballelic, cheng2020,elic,hyperprior} have been proposed, demonstrating high compression efficiency.

 Both the conventional and learnable codecs are typically designed based on information-theoretic principles, where they reduce entropy by selectively discarding visually imperceptible high-frequency components, enabling a more compact and efficient representation of images.
-However, when the bitrate becomes extremely constrained and the amount of preserved information falls below a certain threshold, these models are incapable of reconstructing the original image, showing deteriorated quality, as illustrated in Fig.~\ref{fig:1}(b).
+However, when the bitrate becomes extremely constrained and the amount of preserved information falls below a certain threshold, these models are incapable of reconstructing the original image, showing deteriorated quality, as illustrated in Fig.~\ref{fig:fig1}(b).
 This potentially limits the practicality in low-rate scenarios.

-Several approaches have incorporated generative adversarial networks (GANs)~\cite{hific,agustsson2019generative,compressnet,improving,fidelity} to leverage generative capabilities for image reconstruction under ultra-low bitrates, significantly improving perceptual quality of images.
-More recently, diffusion models, which capable of generating high-quality, high-resolution images through an iterative denoising process, have become a dominant paradigm in generative models.
-This has motivated recent efforts to leverage diffusion models for image compression tasks, aiming to further enhance perceptual fidelity at low rates(Fig.~\ref{fig:1}(c)).
+To mitigate this challenge, several approaches have incorporated generative adversarial networks (GANs)~\cite{hific,agustsson2019generative,compressnet,improving,fidelity} to leverage generative capabilities for image reconstruction under ultra-low bitrates, significantly improving perceptual quality of images.
+Nevertheless, GAN-based codecs are prone to mode collapse and often exhibit unstable texture synthesis, which can be observed in Fig.~\ref{fig:fig1}(c).